 I regret not really knowing where people I cared about are spending eternity.

-Other reasons include being caught-up in the busyness of life, or thinking that it’s not my job, or maybe we just fail to love people as much as we should.
+Or, maybe we just fail to love people as much as we should.

-A new command I give you: Love one another.
-As I have loved you, so you must love one another.
+“A new command I give you: Love one another.
+As I have loved you, so you must love one another.”
 John 13:34

-There is a time for everything, and a season for every activity under the heavens.
-Ecclesiastics 3:1
+“There is a time for everything, and a season for every activity under the heavens.”
+Ecclesiastes 3:1

 And,

-Be very careful, then, how you live—not as unwise but as wise, making the most of every opportunity, because the days are evil.
+Be very careful, then, how you live—not as unwise but as wise, making the most of every opportunity, because the days are evil.”
 Ephesians 5:15-16

 Discover more from Treasure In Jars of Clay